There are many ways you can improve your foundry’s chance of retail success! Here’s a few of our recommendations:

 Read all about font pricing in our in-depth guide here.

 Imagery is a key component of successful fonts.
-We require at least five (5) 1440x720 pixel images in PNG format for each font family on our sites.
+We require at least five (5) images in PNG format at 2:1 ratio for each font family on our sites.
 Here are some tips for great images:

 - Show the fonts in use on example logos or products.